 Note that BNNs should be seen different from NNs that have distributions defined over their hidden units rather than on the parameters.
 The former is a way to choose suitable NNs (hence regularization and model averaging) while the latter is about expressing uncertainty about a particular observation.

-In conclusion, BNNs are useful for integrating and modelling uncertainties.
+In conclusion, BNNs are useful for integrating and modeling uncertainties.
 Furthermore, they have also been shown to improve predictive performances(, ) and do systematic exploration().
 Recent advances in the field of deep learning and hardware allow us to approximate the relevant quantities scalably using off-the-shelf optimizers.
 The fundamental problems in developing BNNs or any probabilistic model are the intractable computations of the posterior distribution and their expectations.
 Hence we have to resort to their approximation.
 There are broadly two categories of methods of doing this approximation – stochastic (eg. Markov Chain Monte Carlo) and deterministic (eg. variational inference).
 For readers interested in knowing more about them, I would point to two resources.

 - Chapters 10 and 11 of the book Pattern Recognition and Machine Learning by Christopher Bishop,